Robust stability analysis of a simple data-driven model predictive control approach: Conclusion

 \textbf{Part V} Taking the sum of the bounds \eqref{eq:ContLikeOfValue} and \eqref{eq:ContLikeOfDissip} directly yields the desired inequality~\eqref{eq:ContLikePropOfLyap} with $\alpha_3(\bar{\varepsilon}) \coloneqq \alpha_1(\bar{\varepsilon}) + \alpha_2(\bar{\varepsilon})$. $ \square$

-\begin{IEEEbiography}[{ }]{Joscha Bongard} is a Master student of Engineering Cybernetics at the University of Stuttgart, Germany, where he received his Bachelor's degree in 2018. \end{IEEEbiography}
+\begin{IEEEbiography}[{ }]{Joscha Bongard} received his Master degree in Engineering Cybernetics from the University of Stuttgart, Germany, in 2021.
+He is currently pursuing his doctoral studies at the Technical University of Munich (TUM), Germany, at the Chair of Automatic Control.
+His research interests include the application of MPC to autonomous driving. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Julian Berberich} received the Master’s degree in Engineering Cybernetics from the University of Stuttgart, Germany, in 2018.
-Since 2018, he has been a Ph.D. student at the Institute for Systems Theory and Automatic Control under supervision of Prof. Frank Allg\"ower and a member of the International Max-Planck Research School (IMPRS).
+Since 2018, he has been a Ph.D. student at the Institute for Systems Theory and Automatic Control under supervision of Prof. Frank Allg\"ower and a member of the International Max-Planck Research School (IMPRS) at the University of Stuttgart.
 He has received the Outstanding Student Paper Award at the 59th Conference on Decision and Control in 2020.
-His research interests are in the area of data-driven system analysis and control. \end{IEEEbiography}
+His research interests are in the area of data-driven analysis and control. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Johannes K\"ohler} received his Master degree in Engineering Cybernetics from the University of Stuttgart, Germany, in 2017.
-He has since been a doctoral student at the \emph{Institute for Systems Theory and Automatic Control} under the supervision of Prof. Frank Allg\"ower and a member of the Graduate School Soft Tissue Robotics at the University of Stuttgart.
-His research interests are in the area of model predictive control. \end{IEEEbiography}
+In 2021, he obtained a Ph.D. in mechanical engineering, also from the University of Stuttgart, Germany.
+He is currently a postdoctoral researcher at the Institute for Dynamic Systems and Control (IDSC) at ETH Zürich.
+His research interests are in the area of model predictive control and control and estimation for nonlinear uncertain systems. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Frank Allg\"ower} is professor of mechanical engineering at the University of Stuttgart, Germany, and Director of the Institute for Systems Theory and Automatic Control (IST) there.\\ Frank is active in serving the community in several roles: Among others he has been President of the International Federation of Automatic Control (IFAC) for the years 2017-2020, Vice-president for Technical Activities of the IEEE Control Systems Society for 2013/14, and Editor of the journal Automatica from 2001 until 2015.
 From 2012 until 2020 Frank served in addition as Vice-president for the German Research Foundation (DFG), which is Germany’s most important research funding organization. \\ His research interests include predictive control, data-based control, networked control, cooperative control, and nonlinear control with application to a wide range of fields including systems biology. \end{IEEEbiography}